Characterization for a generic construction of bent functions and its consequences: Introduction

 \section{Introduction}

 Bent functions, introduced in \cite{Rothaus}, are those Boolean functions in an even number of variables having the highest nonlinearity.
-Such functions have been extensively studied in the last four decades, because of their closely relationship with the theory of difference sets, and their significant applications in coding theory and cryptography \cite{Cbook}.
-Bent functions are not balanced, however, they often act as an important and efficient ingredient for finding some balanced functions with a higher nonlinearity.
-For instance, the authors of \cite{ZhangFR-2018} used bent functions to construct some disjoint spectra plateaued functions with higher nonlinearities.
-Their results provided a positive answer to an open problem of \cite{ZhangWG-2009}.
-The authors of \cite{Tangdeng-2018} utilized bent functions to construct balanced Boolean functions with high nonlinearity and low absolute indicator.
-Their results partially disproved a conjecture of \cite{GAC}.
+Such functions have been extensively studied almost five decades, because of their closely relationship with the theory of difference sets, and their significant applications in coding theory and cryptography \cite{Cbook}.
 In the past, a large amount of work was done on the characterizations and constructions of bent functions.
 But until now, a complete classification is not finished and it remains elusive.
-Along with the deep-going of the research, the progress on bent functions becomes more and more difficult even if a tiny progress is not easy.
-For a comprehensive survey and a book on bent functions, the interested readers are referred to \cite{CarletMesnagerDCC2015} and \cite{BookMesnager}, respectively.
+Along with the deep-going of the research, the progress on bent functions becomes more and more difficult, even if a tiny progress is not easy.
+For a comprehensive book on bent functions, the interested readers are referred to \cite{BookMesnager} for details.